-Finally, similar to the implementation of clean fleets, deployment of solar power plants could translate into opportunities for local innovation and capacity, training programs and capacity building and the creation of jobs targeting low-income and unemployed people and communities.
+• Finally, similar to the implementation of clean fleets, deployment of solar power plants could translate into opportunities for local innovation and capacity, training programs and capacity building and the creation of jobs targeting low-income and unemployed people and communities.
 The LIDACs that could benefit include:

-Figure 44.
+Figure 45.
 LIDAC communities possibly benefiting from the implementation of the Virtual Power Plant.
+Source: SSG analysis.